liayin/blog/_posts/2021-10-4-lit-metrics.md

     - Estimator combines data-driven unit-level weights with a time-series model
     - Use the unit weights to control for unobserved aggregate confounders
     - Use the time-series model to extract the quasi-random variation from the observed shock

+- [Cattaneo and Titiunik (2024)](https://arxiv.org/pdf/2402.11640.pdf): Protocols for Observational Studies: An Application to Regression Discontinuity Designs
+    - How to craft a pre-analysis plan.

 ### Machine Learning
 - [Montiel Olea, Ke, and Nesbit (2021)](http://www.joseluismontielolea.com/papers.html): Robust Machine Learning Algorithms for Text Analysis